Phrasal movement inside Bantu verbs : deriving affix scope and order in Kîîtharaka

 University of Tromsø

 Homosexuals and the Contemporary Gay Rights Movement in Korea: Movement participation and collective identity Yang, Junghoon (Master thesis; Mastergradsoppgave, 2013-05-22)This study examines how elements of collective identification are reflected in Korean male homosexuals and how it impacts on their engagement with the gay rights movement.
-Quantitative research was conducted regarding the ...
+Quantitative research was conducted regarding the elements of collective identification of Korean male homosexuals and the outcome of participating in collective action for gay rights.
+The first part (chapter 1, 2, 3) of this ...

 Mathew, Rosmin (Doctoral thesis; Doktorgradsavhandling, 2014-05-08)This thesis takes the position that head movement is a narrow syntactic phenomenon that can affect locality constraints thereby forcing certain phrasal elements such as a phrase containing a Wh to undergo movement.
-The ...
+The basic proposal explored in the thesis dates back to Chomsky (1986) where the movement of a verb is proposed to be able to affect and alter a barrier.
+This idea is translated into ...